-Wanda Hawkins-Barber of Capital Heights, MD was crowned Ms. Wheelchair Maryland 2019 on November 10, 2018 at the Rockville Hilton.
+Kisha Stover of Hyattsville MD was crowned Ms. Wheelchair Maryland 2022 on December 4, 2021, at the Rockville Hilton.

 The Ms. Wheelchair Maryland and Ms. Wheelchair America organizations do not judge beauty.
 Instead, the Ms. Wheelchair Maryland and Ms. Wheelchair America organizations focus on advocacy and recognizing the free spirit and accomplishments of women who use wheelchairs.

-Throughout her reign, Barber will serve as a spokeswoman throughout the state where she can discuss awareness, acceptance and the overall understanding of disabilities with the general public.
+Throughout her reign, Kisha will serve as a spokeswoman throughout the state where she can discuss awareness, acceptance, and the overall understanding of disabilities with the general public.
 She will have the opportunity to travel across the state, visit advocacy groups, make public appearances, including possible parade appearances,

 and is available to conduct interviews.

-Barber will also use her year as Ms. Wheelchair Maryland 2019 to share her platform: Communicate, educate, participate, and feel great!
+Kisha will also use her year as Ms. Wheelchair Maryland 2022 to share her platform: Communicate, educate, participate, and feel great!
 With her platform, she plans to encourage and foster open communication between individuals with and without disabilities.
-Ultimately, she hopes to highlight and raise awareness about the value and talents that individuals with disabilities can bring to society.
+Ultimately, she hopes to highlight and raise awareness about the importance of education among the disabled population and the issues of housing that individuals with disabilities face in our community.
 She believes that everyone has unique abilities and wants to encourage others to embrace their strengths, participate in their communities, and reach for their dreams.

-Barber uses a wheelchair for mobility due to a car accident.
+Kisha uses a wheelchair for mobility due to cerebral palsy.
 She, however, has not let these circumstances stop her.
-Barber lives life to the fullest and aims to shine a positive light on disabilities.
-Through advocacy and education, she sets an example for other individuals who also use wheelchairs for mobility.
+Kisha sets an example for other individuals who also use wheelchairs for mobility.